 Its what gaslighters do, period, and that’s the reason I decided to give therapy another chance.
 As you know, I’ve been a victim far too long and I knew it was time that I came up with some solutions to shut those deceitful, voices down before it’s too late to enjoy my life and that’s what Paul is teaching me to do.

 During our first session, Paul told me about a sort of tradition the local farmers do when they meet up with each other in the farm fields.
 He said that they lean with their backs up against their property fences, look at each other, and say, “So, what do you know for sure?”

 I don’t know about you, but my brain is always in overdrive and a lot of the time it feels there’s this constant buzzing going on, kind of like a hornet’s nest that’s just been knocked out of a tree.
 It’s loud and raucous and I feel almost like I’m going to come unhinged as the negative thoughts bounce around inside my head trying to find a way out.

 During these moments, there doesn’t seem to be anything that I know for sure.

 …but and it’s a big but, I’ve used Paul’s words quite a few times over the last two weeks and those six words are starting to work at helping me silence the buzzing.
-Plus, the fact that I’m starting to believe in myself for the first time ever and I’m no longer basing my existence on the rumours that there was always something mentally wrong with my older brother, Ian and me.
-I no longer believe that my brother was mentally unstable because he had the umbilical cord wrapped around his neck (twice), or that I was unstable because I’ve always had Munchausen’s syndrome.
+I’m starting to believe in myself for the first time ever and I’m no longer basing my existence on rumours, especially the one about me having Munchausen’s syndrome.
 These things I know for sure.

 Stay safe, stay strong and try to remember to ask yourself what you know for sure the next time someone is trying to get inside your head.
 Thanks for following.